ege2734/movielens-retrieve-and-rank/README.md

 - Add memorized sparse item features on item tower, also based on user interactions.
 - Add an overarch at the end, and predict user rating.
 - Use JaggedKeyedTensors to drastically speed up training.
-Currently takes ~1 hour, realistically should be O(minutes).
+Currently takes ~1.5 hour, realistically should be O(minutes).

 ### Ranking

-Vanilla cross-encoder, attending to dense+sparse features.
+Late interaction cross-encoder, just sparse features.

 Areas for improvement:

-- Train on the full dataset, independently from retrieval.
-Training on just retrieved results is dumb, limits performance, and one of the primary reasons it provides little/no lift from retrieval.
 - Try [Wukong](https://arxiv.org/pdf/2403.02545) and similar for better scale/order of interactions.
 Also just fun to try other architectures.
-- Train using true ratings (see above).
+- Train using true ratings (see [Validation](#validation)).

 ### Training